 Photo by: Tantalus Vineyards

 Early harvests in November and December are the most desirable because the grapes are in the best structural condition and the amount of sweet liquid pressed from each marble-like frozen berry is at its maximum.
 And the longer the grapes stay on the vines due it not being cold enough to pick for Icewine, more and more grapes get lost to animals, wind, and nature.
 The latest that grapes have been picked in Kelowna for Icewine is February.

 Wineries gather a group of brave souls for their annual harvest which often takes place during the middle of the night to guarantee the required temperatures will be sustained during both the picking and the pressing (they also press while the grapes are frozen).

 For natural icewine, no sugars or alcohol can be added and it can take twice as many frozen grapes as a regular harvest to produce just one 375ml bottle of precious icewine.
 So there’s no surprise that imposters around the world have been busted freezing their grapes and altering their juices in the attempt to replicate this coveted product.

-As a result, icewine is highly regulated in BC to ensure the authenticity and integrity of the both the process of crafting it, and the term “icewine” itself.
+As a result, icewine is highly regulated in BC to ensure the authenticity and integrity of both the process of crafting it, and the term “Icewine” itself.
 Okanagan producers are in close contact with the BC Wine Authority on all the technical details and then when the perfect temperature arrives, they phone-in their start and finish times so that they can be verified with Environment Canada weather data.